chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 - Automate instance count cannot be less than 1.
 - Chef Server instance count cannot be less than 1.
 - Open search instance count cannot be less than 3.
-- Postgresql instance count cannot be less than 3.
+- PostgreSQL instance count cannot be less than 3.
  {{< /note >}}

 ## Replace Node in Automate HA Cluster